itmaybejj/editoria11y-wp/readme.txt

     * Video embeds, reminding the user to add closed captions
     * Audio embeds, reminding the user to provide a transcript
     * Social media embeds, reminding the user to provide alt attributes

+## Is it free?

+Yes.
+Mostly.

+Editoria11y promotes accessibility in a unique way.
+Its tools are highly effective at helping non-technical authors prepare content that can be enjoyed equally by disabled Web users.
+We consider this a public good, so <strong>this plugin, with Editoria11y's core test suite and reports, is free to use.</strong> If you are using an accessible base theme or have a good manual testing workflow and don't mess with colors in the block editor, that should be all you need.

+Editoria11y is not, however, free to develop or support, so quality assurance features for developers and auditors ask for a CSA subscription, via a ["contribute what you can"](https://editoria11y.com/license/#subscription) model, with [free tiers for active code, testing and translation contributors](https://editoria11y.com/license/#code).
+We do not want financial limitations to prevent anyone from using any of the accessibility testing features, so [contact us](https://editoria11y.com/contacts/) if the lowest support tier would present an undue burden and you are not able to contribute in another way.

 ### Supporter tools